 Besides its main theme of love, Mud explores life in rural Arkansas and vigilante justice.
 The movie captures beautiful shots of river life while subtlety questioning the righteousness of its characters.
-The justification of a regularly enforced crime is compared to a case of domestic violence, and the premise of one being enforced and the other ignored is convincing.
+The crime of murder is juxtaposed with a case domestic violence.
 The audience is treated to visuals of Arkansas country and rural river culture while grappling with their attitudes toward the films protagonists.

 Mud seems to do its best work exploring romantic love across a spectrum of ages and situations.
 Young teenagers, married parents, adult singles, and an old widower all share their stories of love.
 Wisdom and foolishness mingle as the lines between right and wrong decisions seem to blur.
 Love itself is called into question.

 Humans are social animals with the ability to shower or shatter one another with love.
-Reopening the wounds of a broken heart may develop deep scars that suppress the pulse of romantic feelings, but acts of kindness and words of encouragement can heal the naive hopes and vulnerable boldness of persistent love.
+Reopening the wounds of a broken heart may develop deep scars that suppress the pulse of romantic feelings, but acts of kindness and words of encouragement can heal the naive hopes and vulnerable boldness of persistent affection.
 Mud gives the audience a good glimpse of the complexities of life and love.

 True concern for another’s well-being more than one’s own often means being willing to stay or leave – to hold tight or to let go.
 That means that true endearment frequently involves sacrificing one’s own desires.
 It also means that long-term romantic relationships can be often untidy and downright difficult.
 In a selfish world it may be futile to struggle for lasting love, but Mud advocates for endurance in the effort.